akabe/slap/matrices.md

   R4 2.48343 6.52787   9.87177 1.67445
 ```

-`Mat.random` is similar to `Vec.random`: The elements of a created matrix are in
+`Mat.random` is similar to `Vec.random`.
+The elements of a created matrix are in
 interval `[from, from + range]`.
-Arguments `from` and `range` are optional:
+Arguments `from` and `range` are optional.
 If they are omitted, `-1.0` and `2.0` are passed, respectively, i.e., the
 interval is `[-1.0, +1.0]`.

 Matrix types
 ------------

-Basically, the strange types of the matrices are the same as those of vectors:
+Basically, the strange types of the matrices are the same as those of vectors.
 Consider the type of the following matrix `a`, again.

 ```ocaml